joness008911/ctclink/replit.md

-# CleanTraffic - Pure, Clean Visitor Data
+# Bot Detection System

 ## Overview

-CleanTraffic is a full-stack web application for real-time bot vs. human visitor detection and classification.
+A white-label, anonymous full-stack web application for real-time bot vs. human visitor detection and classification.
 It provides administrators with a dashboard for monitoring statistics, managing detection rules, and viewing classification results.
-The system aims to deliver clean, reliable website visitor data, supporting business insights and market potential by filtering out irrelevant bot traffic.
+The system delivers reliable website visitor data with complete brand removal and privacy-focused data retention.

 ## User Preferences